 An Ipswich patient with cancer becomes a father through the use of frozen sperm

-Their son, Branimir, now illuminates their lives, and the bond between father and son is remarkable.
-Dr. Arpita Ray, the lead clinician at Bourn Hall’s Essex clinics, underscores the significance of sperm or egg freezing prior to chemotherapy, offering patients a lifeline to future parenthood through IVF.
+Dr. Arpita Ray, the lead clinician at Bourn Hall’s Essex clinics, highlights the crucial role of sperm or egg freezing before chemotherapy.
+This process provides a valuable opportunity for cancer patients to pursue parenthood later in life through IVF.

 Source: BBC News